Updated July 2018

 How are tailings regulated?

 When fluid tailings are not managed effectively, their volumes increase and more tailings ponds are needed to store them.
-To address this problem, the Government of Alberta has released a new policy titled the Tailings Management Framework for Mineable Athabasca Oil Sands (TMF).
+To address this problem, in 2015 the Government of Alberta released a policy titled the Tailings Management Framework for Mineable Athabasca Oil Sands (TMF).
 The TMF aims to clarify the policies that guide tailings management.

 How do you ensure that Alberta’s oil sands resources are not wasted?